uslumt/Efficient_Computational_Algorithms/README.md

 It can be investigated with custom datasets and some improved factorization algorithms.

 ## Authors
-Muhammet USLU @ USI & FAU
+Muhammet USLU @ USI & FAU,
 Mao Yen PO  @ USI & FAU